alaasmagi/educode-mobile/README.md

 # educode-mobile (Under active development)
 ## Description

-* UI language (Admin UI): English
+* UI language: Estonian or English
 * Development year: **2025**
-* Languages and technologies: **C#, .NET Core, ASP.NET MVC, JWT, Entity Framework Core**
+* Languages and technologies: **TypeScript, React Native, Expo**
-* This is the backend component of my Bachelor's final thesis project, which also includes [backend](https://github.com/alaasmagi/educode-mobile) and [browser client](https://github.com/alaasmagi/educode-web).
+* This is the mobile app component of my Bachelor's final thesis project, which also includes [backend](https://github.com/alaasmagi/educode-backend) and [browser client](https://github.com/alaasmagi/educode-web).

 ## How to run